Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 **Targets:** Single-target

-**Attack:** None
+**Attack:** Prowess

 **Duration:** Instant

 </div>

-Grasping tendrils of wind tug and pull at your foes, tossing them around like a leaf in the breeze.
+Grasping tendrils of decay surround your foe as they sap away their energy.
 Make a Prowess attack against a creature of your choice within range.
-If you hit, apply two stacks of aloft.
+If you hit, apply two stacks of withered.

-If you have at least 4 stacks of decay exposure, this spell becomes multi-target, and targets all creatures in a 5 foot radius within range instead.
+If you have at least 4 stacks of decay exposure, apply three stacks of withered to that creature and two stacks to yourself instead if you hit.

 ### Death Touch